junxit/us-congress-bills-113/metadata.md

 - 2014-07-29 — The Speaker designated the Honorable Rodney Davis to act as Chairman of the Committee.
 - 2014-07-29 — The previous question was ordered pursuant to the rule. (consideration: CR H7022)
 - 2014-07-29 — UNFINISHED BUSINESS - The Chair announced that, pursuant to clause 6 of Rule XVIII, the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2014-07-30 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.